 The main reason we will use personal information is to help us effectively carry out our charitable activities i.e. providing debt advice and money education to those in need.
 However, we also use personal data to help us raise funds to support our work, and to help us manage our staff, agents and volunteers.

 We will always try to be clear, honest and open with you whenever we collect and use your personal data.
 The overview below summarises the different reasons why we may collect and use your data.
 We won’t use your personal information for all of these purposes, it will depend on the nature of your relationship with us.

-a) Delivery of debt and budgeting advice: We will usually need to record quite detailed personal information about those individuals who seek our help.
+a) Delivery of debt and budgeting advice: We will usually need to record quite detailed personal information about those individuals who seek the help of Crosslight’s services.
 This is to ensure that the advice and information we provide is appropriate and accurate.
 We also need to ensure you are eligible for our charitable services and on rare occasions we may also need to use your personal information for the prevention of fraud and to identify any misuse or abuse of our services.
 It will also be used to help us monitor the effectiveness of the services we provide.